-Paolo Gerbaudo is a political sociologist and the Director of the Centre for Digital Culture at King's College, London.
-He is the author of Tweets and the Streets: Social Media and Contemporary Activism (Pluto, 2012), The Mask and the Flag: Populism, Citizenism and Global Protest, (Hurst, 2017) and The Digital Party: Political Organisation and Online Democracy (Pluto, 2018).
+Paolo Gerbaudo is the Director of the Centre for Digital Culture at King's College, London.
+He is the author of Tweets and the Streets (2012), and The Mask and the Flag (2017).

 'In this refreshing, imaginative and conceptually sophisticated book, Paolo Gerbaudo takes us on a compelling journey across Europe to understand the digitally native political parties at the forefront of a profound process of organizational evolution.
 Gerbaudo convincingly explains the positive and negative implications of this process, and why it matters for the future of democracy' - Andrew Chadwick, author of 'The Hybrid Media System: Politics and Power'